schuyler/sim2075/events/geopolitical/chinese-political-crisis-scoping.md

 Before proceeding to full specification, please confirm:

-1. **Event definition**: Is "acute political instability challenging regime survival" the right threshold?
-Or should we define more narrowly?
+1. **~~Resolution structure~~** ✅ RESOLVED: Three resolutions that are all genuine discontinuities: Stabilization via Extraordinary Measures / Regime Transformation / Regime Collapse.
+"Managed transition" that maintains system continuity is sub-threshold, not a resolution.

-2. **Resolution structure**: Are the three resolutions (Stabilization / Managed Transition / Collapse) the right categorization?
+2. **Event definition**: Is "acute political instability that exceeds normal CCP political processes" the right threshold?
+The key is that the threshold must be high enough that crossing it necessarily produces permanent change.

-3. **Probability deviation**: Is the 45/25/30 deviation from uniform justified, or should we stay closer to 33/33/33?
+3. **Probability deviation**: Is the 50/20/30 deviation from uniform justified?
+The ordering (Stabilization > Collapse > Transformation) seems defensible; the specific values are less certain.

-4. **Scope of collapse aftermath**: How much detail should we invest in the "regime collapse" branches given their speculative nature?
+4. **Scope of collapse/transformation aftermath**: How much detail should we invest in these branches given their speculative nature?
+State fragmentation and nuclear security concerns warrant serious treatment despite uncertainty.

 5. **Taiwan Conflict interaction**: Should we specify the bidirectional relationship now, or defer to a separate cross-event relationship document?